google-marketing-solutions/description_genius/README.md

 Description Genius brings the latest advances in Generative AI in an easy to use package.

+### 🆕 Translation mode

+Description Genius now comes with a new feature to translate your product descriptions into multiple languages.
+Simply switch to the translation mode to get started.

+### Generation mode

+Easily generate descriptions from product features and additional information.

 <img src='./assets/ui.png' alt='Description Genius User Interface' />

 The interactive UI lets you upload a CSV file containing a list of your products alongside their features.
 An example CSV file could look like this: